Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Exploratory Agent Behavior Diagnostics

 \subsection{Claude Code Per-Task Case Studies}

 We describe the representative agent trajectory for each task, drawing on workspace artifacts.
-These cases are diagnostic---they complement the quantitative results in the main text but are not benchmark-native metrics.
+These cases are diagnostic: they complement the quantitative results in the main text but are not benchmark-native metrics.

-\paragraph{Case 1: GSM8K --- Model soup over 92 submissions.} The SFT-mode agent on gpu02 produced 146 model versions across 14 code files.
+\paragraph{Case 1: GSM8K, model soup over 92 submissions.} The representative SFT-mode run produced 146 model versions across 14 code files.
 Its strategy evolved from basic SFT $\to$ multi-seed SFT $\to$ weighted model averaging (model soup).
-The agent wrote averaging scripts that combined 2--4 checkpoints with learned interpolation weights.
+The agent wrote averaging scripts that combined 2 to 4 checkpoints with learned interpolation weights.
 The best score (83.85) was reached at submission \#90, following a model soup of three checkpoints trained with different learning rates and seeds.
-The 20\% crash rate was caused by OOM on larger batch sizes; the agent systematically reduced batch size and enabled gradient checkpointing after each crash.
-In Free mode (gpu06), the same task was approached via GRPO with 15 distinct reward function variants, but only reached 82.34---suggesting that the additional complexity of reward engineering does not pay off when the task's difficulty is primarily in data construction.
+The 20\% zero-score rate was caused by OOM failures on larger batch sizes; the agent systematically reduced batch size and enabled gradient checkpointing after each failure.
+In a representative Free-mode run, the same task was approached via GRPO with 15 distinct reward function variants, but only reached 82.34, suggesting that the additional complexity of reward engineering does not pay off when the task's difficulty is primarily in data construction.

-\paragraph{Case 2: HumanEval --- Most prolific exploration.} The SFT-mode agent on gpu02 was the most prolific across all experiments: 195 submissions, 336 output model versions, 28 code files.
+\paragraph{Case 2: HumanEval, most prolific exploration.} The representative SFT-mode run was the most prolific across all experiments: 195 submissions, 336 output model versions, 28 code files.
 The agent's code evolution reveals a progression: basic SFT $\to$ data augmentation (generating additional problems) $\to$ model averaging $\to$ task arithmetic (combining delta vectors from different training runs) $\to$ seed sweeps.
-The 45 zero-score crashes (23\%) were predominantly OOM errors; the agent demonstrated consistent crash recovery by reducing batch size, adding gradient checkpointing, or switching to LoRA.
-Despite this prolific exploration, the best score (81.71) was reached at submission \#26, with the subsequent 169 submissions unable to improve---a textbook optimization plateau where additional computation is wasted.
+The 45 zero-score failures (23\%) were predominantly OOM errors; the agent demonstrated consistent recovery by reducing batch size, adding gradient checkpointing, or switching to LoRA.
+Despite this prolific exploration, the best score (81.71) was reached at submission \#26, with the subsequent 169 submissions unable to improve, a textbook optimization plateau where additional computation is wasted.